oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Official Extension
 <official-extension>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that the item is an official CSAF Extension.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that the item is an official CSAF Extension.

 The relevant paths for this test are: